Install and configure a remote Elasticsearch instance

 Step 1: Install Elasticsearch on a remote machine

-We don't provide specific instructions for installing Elasticsearch, but a good place to start is the Elasticsearch (2.3) installation instructions.
-Elastic provides installation packages in several different formats on their downloads page.
-Note that the authentication plugin – Buckler, described within the Secure Elasticsearch section – only supports versions 2.3 of Elasticsearch.
+We don't provide specific instructions for installing Elasticsearch, but a good place to start is the Elasticsearch (5.5) installation instructions.
+Elastic provides installation packages in several different formats here.
+Note that the authentication plugin – Buckler, described within the Secure Elasticsearch section – only supports versions 5.5 of Elasticsearch.
 Refer to the Supported platforms - Additional Tools section to see the current Elasticsearch release we support.

 Step 2: Configure Elasticsearch